Improved precision scaling for simulating coupled quantum-classical dynamics: Introduction

 We are accustomed to thinking of nature in terms of binaries.
 Specifically, we often speak of dynamics as if they were either purely quantum or purely classical.
 In reality, many models of physical interest actually share features with both quantum and classical matter.
 As a particular example, molecular dynamics is often formulated in this way wherein the nuclei are assumed to follow Newton's equations, but the electrons follow the Schr\"odinger equation.
 In other cases, we may treat an electromagnetic field as a time-dependent classical field and the particles interacting with it as quantum.
 In both cases, neither a fully quantum model nor a fully classical model can be used to address the problem efficiently.
 Quantum computers have long been known to provide, under reasonable complexity-theoretic conjectures, exponential advantages for simulating certain quantum systems~\cite{lloyd1996universal, kempe2006complexity, lanyon2010towards, aaronson2011computational}.
 Recently, this has been extended to show that quantum computers can offer exponential advantages even for systems that are classical~\cite{Babbush2023}.
 However, when examining systems that straddle this line, such as the molecular dynamics example considered above, the situation is not as clear because such simulation methods are comparatively underexplored.

 Descriptions within the Born-Oppenheimer (BO) approximation, where the wavefunctions of the nuclei can be considered independent of the wavefunctions of the electrons, play an important role in the chemical and pharmaceutical industry.
 These are often used to compute thermodynamic quantities of the chemical systems under study, such as the entropy or the free energy~\cite{Tuckerman1992, Martyna1996, Xu2023, Ries2022, Santagati2023}.
 In fact, in classical computational chemistry, thermodynamic averages can be obtained by combining molecular dynamics (MD) simulations with the use of thermostats to go beyond microcanonical ensembles~\cite{Tuckerman2000, Nose1984, Bond1999NosePoincare}.
-Recent works have explored the study of molecular dynamics on fault-tolerant quantum computers, for example, via force calculations, to update the nuclear coordinates~\cite{Kassal2010, Ollitrault2020, Fedorov2021, Kuroiwa2022, Sokolov2021, Obrien2019, Obrien2022}.
+MD simulations introduce another approximation on top of the BO approximation by treating the nuclei as classical particles but retaining the quantum description of the electrons.
+Recent works have explored the study of molecular dynamics on fault-tolerant quantum computers, for example, via force calculations, to update the coordinates of the classical nuclei~\cite{Kassal2010, Ollitrault2020, Fedorov2021, Kuroiwa2022, Sokolov2021, Obrien2019, Obrien2022}.
 Some of these works go beyond the Born-Oppenheimer approximation.
 In contrast to approaches where the full system is treated quantum mechanically, BO models have some advantages, namely that the scale of the quantum and the classical dynamics are naturally separated and that classical noise and external forces can be easily applied to the system without needing an expensive fully quantum description.